Buyers Guide - Choose The Best Garage Door Threshold

 How to choose the correct height of threshold seal

-To find the correct size of threshold for your garage, all you need to do is measure the gap between the bottom of the garage door and the floor in a number of different places then note the largest measurement.
-As your floor is unlikely to be completely level you should measure the gap in at least three or four places to ensure you determine the largest gap.
+To find the correct height of threshold seal for your garage you should measure the gap between the bottom of the garage door and the floor in several places to determine the largest gap.

-Next you should consider the level of protection you need, taking into account the severity of the storms and rainy weather you face.
-The higher the seal you select, the higher the level of water you will be protected against.
-So if you live in an area that is prone to flooding or heavy storms then you may want a higher seal to keep out more water.
+Once you have identified the largest gap, next to consider is the level of protection you require, considering the severity of weather you face.
+The taller the seal the higher level and volume of water you will be protected from e.g. the 15mm high seal will create a watertight seal up to 15mm high of standing water.
+Our heights are set out the way they are to match the levels of rainfall.
+If you live in an area that is prone to flooding or heavy storms you may want to consider a higher seal to keep out more water.

 If you want a larger seal to protect you against more severe storms and standing rainwater, you can fit a taller threshold, and set it back slightly from your door so that the door may still close properly.